hphelion/documentation/devplatform/stackato/user/deploy/languages/java/frameworks.md

 ##Spring Framework<a name="spring"></a>

-Applications that use the Spring framework are detected and automaticaly configured if there is either a *spring-core* jar file or an *org/springframework* folder.
+Applications that use the Spring framework are detected and automatically configured if there is either a *spring-core* jar file or an *org/springframework* folder.

 ### Spring Service Configuration

-If there is only one service of a given type (e.g. one MySQL data service), the application is automatically reconfigured to use that service.
+If there is only one service of a given type for example, only one MySQL data service; the application is automatically reconfigured to use that service.

 Define a datasource bean like the following: